January 2019 – CFAO at the University of Montpellier

 Much has changed since François Duret’s seminal thesis on optical impressions and, indeed, the invention of CAD/CAM in dentistry.

-For many years, CAD/CAM was associated with the Cerec system.
-Its primary purpose was to produce ceramic restorations in the dental chair that could be bonded to partially or completely reconstruct damaged teeth.
-At the same time, in the early 2000s, the Procéra system introduced practitioners to laboratory CAD/CAM and new materials.
-Today, CAD/CAM seems to be everywhere; it is impossible to open a professional journal without seeing it on the front page.
-More and more practitioners are asking themselves:is it time to "switch" to optical impressions?
+For many years, CAD/CAM was synonymous with the Cerec system.
+Its primary purpose was to fabricate ceramic restorations at the chairside for bonding to partially or fully restore damaged teeth.
+At the same time, in the early 2000s, the “Procera” system introduced practitioners to laboratory-based CAD/CAM and new materials.
+Today, CAD/CAM seems ubiquitous; it’s impossible to open a professional journal without seeing it on the front page.
+More and more practitioners are asking themselves:Is it time to “switch” to optical impressions?
 Should I integrate CAD/CAM into my practice?
 How?Read the introduction

-The subject is not lacking in ambition in 2018; it has a certain air of the past (Fig. 1), and I would even go so far as to say that it is becoming "pleonastic," because how can we separate dentistry, aesthetics, and digital technology in the modern world?
-Until 1970, dentistry was associated only with Art with a capital A. Today, science, with digital technology at the forefront, is making a spectacular entrance, which is good news for those who love our profession.
-However, this should not prevent us from approaching it with a certain degree of perspective.
-This is what we are going to do with you.Article
+The topic is certainly ambitious in 2018; it has a certain whiff of the past (Fig. 1).
+I would even go so far as to say that it has become a “pleonasm,” for how can one separate dentistry, aesthetics, and digital technology in the modern world?
+Until 1970, only Art with a capital A was associated with dentistry.
+Today, science—with digital technology at the forefront—is making a dramatic entrance, and that’s great news for those of us who love our profession.
+That shouldn’t stop us from approaching it with a certain degree of perspective.
+That’s what we’re going to do, together with you.Article

 Introduction

-Current adhesive techniques allow for a more conservative approach to restorative and cosmetic treatments; they have led to a real change in our daily practices.
-Combined with the therapeutic gradient, digital technology in dentistry and cosmetics is a "new" factor that is becoming increasingly widespread, even though this technology was invented in 1973 by François Duret.
-More and more restorations are now being performed using optical impressions.
+Current adhesive techniques allow for a more conservative approach to restorative and aesthetic treatments; they have led to a real shift in our daily practices.
+Combined with the therapeutic gradient, digital technology in dentistry and aesthetics is a “new” factor that is becoming increasingly prevalent, even though this technology was invented in 1973 by François Duret.
+More and more restorations are currently being performed using optical impressions.
 (Figs. 15 and 30).Article

-This patient was treated at the Dental Care Center of Montpellier University Hospital.
+This patient was treated at the Dental Care Center of the Montpellier University Hospital

-The patient is referred to the prosthetics department for a temporary but aesthetic and long-lasting restoration on tooth 22.
-It is decided to create a bonded ceramic veneer.
-This will serve as a temporary solution while awaiting treatment of his anterior open bite through orthodontics and orthognathic surgery, once the patient's vertical growth is complete.Read the article
+The patient was referred to the prosthodontics department for a temporary yet aesthetic and long-lasting restoration on tooth 22.
+It was decided to place a bonded ceramic veneer.
+This will serve as a temporary solution while the patient’s anterior diastema is treated with orthodontics and orthognathic surgery, once the patient’s vertical growth is complete.Read the article

 Ceramic blocks for direct CAD/CAM machining

-In 1985, the first CAD/CAM inlay (1) was machined from a block of feldspar ceramic (Vita mark I) (2).
-Since the 1980s, various systems have been developed and subsequently evolved through a series of software and equipment (3), (4).
-Today, they offer the possibility of machining inlays, onlays, veneers, crowns, and even bridges and implant abutments (5).
-Initially, the materials had to be sufficiently strong while remaining easy to machine.
-Feldspar ceramics were perfectly suited to the production of small occlusal inlays (CEREC 1) (2).Article
+In 1985, the first CAD/CAM-fabricated inlay (1) was milled from a block of feldspathic ceramic (Vita Mark I) (2).
+Since the 1980s, various systems have been developed and have subsequently evolved through a series of software updates and equipment upgrades (3), (4).
+Today, they offer the ability to mill inlays, onlays, veneers, crowns, and even bridges and implant abutments (5).
+Initially, the materials had to be sufficiently strong while remaining easy to mill.
+Feldspathic ceramics were perfectly suited for the fabrication of small occlusal inlays (CEREC 1) (2).Article